 Management review team (MRT) meetings are conducted annually to analyze and discuss general trends of the organization.
-Best Theratronics held one large Management Review Team meeting in 2022 for the operations over 2021.
-Throughout the year many small, informal meetings were held.
+Best Theratronics held one Management Review Team meeting in 2023 for the operations over 2022.
 The following topics were discussed:

 - Quality policy

 - Environmental, Health & Safety Policy

 - Quality, Environment and Health & Safety Objectives

 - Audits

 - Post Market Surveillance

 - Process Performance and Product Conformity

 - Status of Corrective and Preventative Actions and OFI's

 - Follow-up Actions from Previous Management Reviews

 - Changes that could affect the quality management system or the organization structure

 - Effectiveness of Actions Taken to address Risks and Opportunities

 - Recommendations for Improvement

 - New or Revised Regulatory Requirements

 - Review of Risk Methodology

 - Self-Assessments of Management Processes

 - Safety culture

 - Radiation Control Program

 - Trend Analysis

 - Best Theratronics' Training Plan